algenty/flowcharting-repository/STARTED.md

 6. Put it to back.
 7. In style panel, uncheck "fill" and "line" or keep it visible.
 8. Duplicate rectangle : Select rectangle, hold Ctrl and move rectangle on "C".
-9. Resize and repeat for the B.
+9. Resize and repeat for the "B".
 10. Click on Save.
 11. Double click on zone to test it.